infosec-garage/safezip/README.md

-# In-Memory Zipper (inmemoryzipper)
+# Safe ZIP
 Create an in-memory zip file.

-Welcome to the In-Memory Zipper documentation.
+Welcome to the Safe ZIP documentation.

 ## Installation

-The package is made available in the MDR Package index, as such it can be installed with `pip install inmemoryzipper`.
+The package is made available in the MDR Package index, as such it can be installed with `pip install safezip`.

 ### For developers

-You can install an editable version of inmemoryzipper by cloning this repository locally and then from within the repository root run:
+You can install an editable version of safezip by cloning this repository locally and then from within the repository root run:
 ```bash
 pip install -e .[dev]